 Creating the breed: Originally, the natural companion dog (or ‘wolf alike dog’) has been re-created in the British Lupine Dog by selecting puppies with the best natural qualities from a wide gene pool, including German Shepherd, Husky, Malamute, Northern Inuit, Utonagan and Saarloos (find out more on our ‘breed history’ page)

 Of course, in most lines, this was many generations ago.
-Nowadays, the British Lupine-Dog International Society (BLIS) has a strict breeding policy that is unrivalled in most dog registry organizations.
-New blood is regularly introduced to maintain genetic viability, and breeders from several different recognised registries are welcome to use our Accreditation Scheme to promote the high Standard of Quality they take in the care and breeding of their dogs - but ALL breeding dogs are FULLY health, temperament and type tested before parents can be Accredited and puppies from them registered, ensuring every British Lupine-Dog International Society (BLIS) registered puppy comes from the very best background. (see ‘About the British Lupine-Dog International Society (BLIS)’ below for details).
-Added to that, every BLIS breeder must sign our Code of Ethics enuring every puppy is home reared with the highest possible standard of home care, giving them a head start on the way to becoming you perfect family companion!
+Nowadays, the British Lupine-Dog Club has a strict breeding policy that is unrivalled in most dog registry organizations.
+New blood is regularly introduced to maintain genetic viability, and breeders from several different recognised registries are welcome to use our Accreditation Scheme to promote the high Standard of Quality they take in the care and breeding of their dogs - but ALL breeding dogs are FULLY health, temperament and type tested before parents can be Accredited and puppies from them registered, ensuring every British Lupine-Dog Club registered puppy comes from the very best background. (see ‘About the British Lupine-Dog’ below for details).
+Added to that, every BLC breeder must sign our Code of Ethics ensuring every puppy is home reared with the highest possible standard of home care, giving them a head start on the way to becoming you perfect family companion!

 The British Lupine Dog is a beautiful dog, but they are not a breed for everyone.
 Here are some tips and pointers to consider when deciding if this is the breed for you: